getgauge/docs.gauge.org/using.rst

 which should be executed and choosing the scenario.
 ``right click -> run -> Scenario Name``

-*Note:* If the right click is done in context other than that of scenario, by default, first scenario will be executed.
+.. note:: If the right click is done in context other than that of scenario, by default, first scenario will be executed.

 .. figure:: images/intellij-screenshots/execution/scenario.gif